siennabienna/workshop_8/README.md

 }
 ```

 Next, I did the reveal page.
-This would just use the same random card from the first screen, minus `fetch`, as I didn't want to generate a new card.
+This would just use the same random card from the first screen, minus the API call, as I didn't want to generate a new card.
 I then added a button that would allow for the page to be refreshed, which I took from this p5 project by lucwhite:

 https://editor.p5js.org/lucwhite/sketches/zmlPLWgWZ